 CHEMICAL ENGINEERING: CH

-CH-102 Generation and Distribution of Liquid Natural Gas (Pt. #1)
+CH-102 Generation and Distribution of Liquefied Natural Gas (Pt#1)

-CH-103 Generation and Distribution of Liquid Natural Gas (Pt. #2)
+CH-103 Generation and Distribution of Liquefied Natural Gas (Pt#2)

 This seminar will focus on the LGN value chain, emphasizing its integrated nature and discussing the interrelationships of its various parts such as upstream gas resource development (gathering and processing), the liquefaction, the transportation (receipt, storage, and re-gasification), and re-delivery into the national transportation system.
 Concepts to be developed include: permitting requirements under U.S. Laws, the physical and safety characteristics of LNG and the facilities used to handle it, the economics of LNG, and the U.S. National and world supply/demand for LNG.